codership/documentation/galeracluster/source/training/tutorials/galera-installation.rst

 This command switches SELinux into permissive mode when it registers activity from the database server.
 While this is fine during the installation and configuration process, it is not in general a good policy to disable security applications.

 Rather than disable SELinux, so that your may use it along with Galera Cluster, you will need to create an access policy.
 This will allow SELinux to understand and allow normal operations from the database server.
-For information on how to create such an access policy, see :ref:`SELinux <../../../documentation/selinux>`.
+For information on how to create such an access policy, see :doc:`SELinux <../../../documentation/selinux>`.

 .. note::  For more information on writing SELinux policies, see `SELinux and MySQL <https://blogs.oracle.com/jsmyth/entry/selinux_and_mysql>`_.
 ..
 Revision Note: Add a label for port 4567 as ``mysqld_port_t``.
 Also, check if other ports on the firewall need something similar.
 See if AppArmor requires a similar label, as well.